AqwamCreates/DataPredict/docs/APIDesign.md

 * calculate() function takes in costFunctionDerivatives (matrix) and previousCostFunctionDerivatives (matrix) in order.
 It returns the adjusted costFunctionDerivatives.

 * reset() does not take in any parameters.

+* The code for the optimizers must be object-oriented.

 ## Regularization